vdemeester/blog/content/posts/2019-01-26-nix-run-alias.md

 The gist for this tool is simple :

--   define a command that will call `nix run ...` instead of the command
+-   create an executable script that will call `nix run ...` instead of the command
 -   as for the above fish script, support different channels
 -   make sure we don't have conflicts — if the command already exists, then don't create the command

 The `nr` tool would have to be able to manage multiple _profile_, which really stands for multiple file.
-The main reason for it is about how I manage my configuration, but to make it simple, depending on the computer my configuration are setup, I may not have `go` on some computer, thus I don't want any `go`-related aliases for a computer that doesn't have `go`.
+The main reason is really about how I manage my configuration ; To make it simple, depending on the computer my configurations are setup, I may not have `go`, thus I don't want any `go`-related aliases for a computer that doesn't have `go` (using `go` here but you can replace with anything).

 ```fish
 $ nr default